Gradient Ricci almost soliton warped product: Introduction

-We observe that an almost Ricci soliton is related to a warped product.
-This is due to the fact that a locally conformally flat gradient almost Ricci soliton, around any regular point of potential function, is locally a warped product with $(k-1)$-dimensional fibers of constant sectional curvature \cite{catino}.
-Again by Brinkmann's theorem we can affirm that any surface gradient almost Ricci soliton is a warped product.
-Moreover, almost Ricci solitons that are realized as Einstein warped products, with base unidimensional and Einstein fiber, were constructed in \cite{prrs}.
-Motivated by \cite{prrs} the authors of \cite{brIll} observed that the warped product $M=\Bbb{R}\times_f\Bbb{S}^m$ with metric $g=dt^2+f^2g_0$, has a structure of almost Ricci soliton $\big(M,g,\nabla\tilde\varphi,\tilde\lambda\big)$, where $g_0$ is the standard metric of $\Bbb{S}^m$ and the functions involved are the respective lifts of $\varphi(t)=\sinh t$ and $\lambda (t)=\sinh t-m$ whereas the warping function is $f(t)=\cosh t$.
-A straightforward calculation showed that these functions satisfied the equations \eqref{EQMthm}, \eqref{EQMthm2} and \eqref{CMthm} below with $\mu=m-1$.
+Again by Brinkmann's theorem we can affirm that any surface gradient Ricci almost soliton is a warped product.
+Moreover, Ricci almost solitons that are realized as Einstein warped products, with unidimensional base and Einstein fiber, were constructed in~\cite{prrs}.
+By using Lemma~$1.1$ of~\cite{prrs}, we can prove that the warped product $M=\Bbb{R}\times_f\Bbb{H}^m$ with metric $g=dt^2+f^2g_0$, has a structure of Ricci almost soliton $\big(M,g,\nabla\tilde \varphi,\tilde\lambda\big)$, where $g_0$ is the standard metric of $\Bbb{H}^m$ and the functions involved are the respective lifts of $\varphi(t)=\sinh(t)$ and $\lambda (t)=\sinh(t)-m$ whereas the warping function is $f(t)=\cosh(t)$.
+A straightforward computation shows that these functions satisfy equations~\eqref{EQMthm} and \eqref{EQMthm2} below, with $\mu=-(m-1)$ given by~\eqref{CMthm}.
+Hence, the referred example can also be obtained by our Theorem~\ref{CARSPW}, see Example~\ref{ExRigoli}.
+We emphasize that the construction in~\cite{prrs} is only applicable to Ricci almost soliton realized as Einstein warped product.
+Thus, we must be careful when using it, since by Bonnet-Myers theorem a $k$-dimensional complete Riemannian manifold $M^k$ is compact provided that its Ricci curvature is bounded below by $(k-1)c>0$.

-Our purpose is to obtain a necessary and sufficient condition which will enable us to construct a gradient almost Ricci soliton warped product.
-For this reason, it will be crucial to prove the following result.
+Our purpose is to obtain the necessary and sufficient conditions to construct a gradient Ricci almost soliton (non-necessarily Einstein) warped product.
+We recall that Bryant constructed a steady Ricci soliton as the warped product $(0,+\infty) \times_f \Bbb{S}^{m}$, $m>1$, with a radial warping function $f$.
+Bryant did not himself publish this result, but it can be checked in \cite{Chow}.
+Since a warped product is a complete manifold for all warping function if and only if both base and fiber are complete manifolds (see Bishop and O'Neill~\cite{BO} or O'Neill~\cite{oneill}), the difficulty in the construction of Bryant was to show the completeness of his example.
+In contrast to the Bryant's construction and according to the result of Bishop and O'Neill, we consider both the base and the fiber to be complete.
+So, our concern will be the solutions of the PDEs that arise from our construction, see equations~\eqref{EQMthm} and \eqref{EQMthm2}.
+However, Bryant's example still remains a prototype for us.